Federico Jordan (b. 1969) lives and works in Saltillo, Coahuila. His work as a graphic artist

 His pieces have been published in The New Yorker, Harvard Business Review, Forbes, Stanford University, Tufts University, Business Week, The New York Times, The Washington Post, and in Letras Libres, among other publications.

 He has collaborated in the academic editions of the School of Visual Arts in New York.

-His artwork has been exhibited in national and international galleries, exhibitions and museums.
+His artwork has been exhibited in national and international exhibitions in galleries and museums.

 His line of practice proposes a contemporary post-constructivist, through aesthetic

 sublimation and Mexican colorfulness.
 He is a disciple of José Salat Figols, of the Antigua Academia de San Carlos and follows the footsteps of Miguel Covarrubias and Abel Quezada.